 Data Management Framework

-The goal for Data Management is to allow the organization to “Manage Data as an Asset”, which is still a difficult concept to understand without context.
+The goal of data management is to allow the organization to “manage data as an asset,” which is still a difficult concept to understand without context and professional consulting.
 It is easy to understand that data is valuable today for corporations to survive in the marketplace.
 It is easy to understand how to manage many physical assets like your car or home.
 The concept of managing data as an asset is not so clear even though we interact with it every day like we do with our car or home.
-Data Management is an approach to describe how an organization does this.
-Similar to the functions we perform to manage our car (secure the door, operate the pedals, define the radio stations) data management describes ten (10) functions required to manage data.
+Data management is an approach to describe how an organization uses its capabilities to effectively do this.

-Your Company owns many assets, and like all other organizations data allows it to describe, quantify, and assess its business capabilities, making it one of the most valuable assets.
-By developing the people, processes and tools necessary to establish a Data Management Program your Company will have developed data management capabilities.
-It’s these data management capabilities that will enable your Company to design and implement future data strategies.
-The Data Management Program for your Company must focus on establishing capabilities in each of the ten (10) data management functions shown in the following data management framework.
+By developing the people, processes, and tools necessary to establish a data management program, your company will have developed data management capabilities.
+It’s these data management capabilities that will enable your company to design and implement future data strategies.
+You can utilize the services of Estrada Consulting, Inc. (ECI ) to ensure that the data management program for your company focuses on establishing capabilities in each of the ten (10) data management functions.
+These are shown in the following data management framework.

-Data Management consists of ten (10) functions business and IT define and develop to address business strategies and manage data as an asset.
-Figure 1: Data Management Framework, developed by Estrada Consulting, Inc. depicts the ten (10) data management functions.
-Data Governance sits at the top of the Data Management framework and is established to help the organization make better decisions informed by its knowledge of prior projects, business and IT metadata, and Data Management activities and deliverables.
+Figure 1: Data Management FrameworkData management consists of ten (10) functions that business and IT define and develop to address business strategies and manage data as an asset.
+Figure 1: Data Management Framework, developed by ECI depicts the ten (10) data management functions.
+Data Governance sits at the top of the Data Management Framework and is established to help the organization make better decisions informed by its knowledge of prior projects, business and IT metadata, and data management capabilities, activities, and deliverables.

 Data Management Functions